The Crimson Wing: Mystery of the Flamingos: Plot

 The film documents the lives of the lesser flamingos on the isolated shores of Lake Natron in Tanzania, revealing the breeding and parenting habits of the species.
 After mating on an immense salt island, the flamingos breed their chicks, who learn to survive and grow up in an extreme and dangerous environment.
 In the course of their journeys, they encounter marabou storks who prey on eggs and newly born chicks and a spotted hyena who takes no pity on the adult flamingos.

-As the film progresses, it focuses on the life of one of the flamingo chicks.
+As the film progresses, it focuses on the life of one of the female flamingo chicks.
 The young flamingo teaches herself the key habits of the species.
 She successfully grows up to become a large, pink feathered bird and survives when the group is attacked by the hyena.
 Her story shows the strength and determination for life the flamingos have.
 The film ends by emphasizing the importance of preserving Lake Natron from pollution and exploitation to ensure the survival of the lesser flamingos, as over 80% of birds from this species found in nature were born here.